RobDWaller/robdwaller.github.io/_posts/2018-02-20-four-security-principles-devs-should-follow.md

 > The biggest security offenders I see today are those of us who store JWTs (session data) in local storage.
 Many people don't realize that JWTs are essentially the same thing as a username/password.
 If an attacker can get a copy of your JWT, they can make requests to the website on your behalf and you will never know.
 Treat your JWTs like you would a credit card number or password: don't ever store them in local storage.

-The post from which this advice comes is good, it's definitely [worth a read](https://dev.to/rdegges/please-stop-using-local-storage-1i04), and covers many of the important issues relating to JavaScript local storage.
+The post which this advice comes from is good, it's definitely [worth a read](https://dev.to/rdegges/please-stop-using-local-storage-1i04), and covers many important issues relating to JavaScript local storage.
 Sadly though this statement on JWTs and security is misguided or at least lacks the important nuances that developers need to understand.

 The position taken on JWTs and local storage is an absolute one, "Don't do it!!"
 But where you store a JWT is not really of great importance, and storing it somewhere 'safe' doesn't guarantee security.
 The important questions to ask are, what are you storing in the JWT?
 And, what are you using the JWT to do or access?